new-guy/screeps-os/README.md

 ## Things we need

 - Colonies need to return sources as being available only if there's an open spot next to them
+- Need a generic way of creating states, transitions, etc